cube-drone/rt0/players-guide/src/player/arcana/0_the_fool.md

 ### Surprise Twist

 * While using Throwaway Joke:
+* * If the card drawn is The Hierophant, The Emperor, The Hermit, The Moon, add it to your hand
-* * If the card drawn is Magician, add it to your hand
+* * If the card drawn is The Chariot, you may move 1 Zone and add it to your hand
 * * If the card drawn is Death, deal 150 Magic Ranged Damage.
 * * If the card drawn is the Wheel of Fortune, flip a coin: on a heads, deal 50 Magic Ranged Damage.
 On a Tails: take 1 Corruption Point.
-* * If the card drawn is The Chariot, you may move 1 Zone
+* * If the card drawn is Judgement, deal 10 Magic Ranged Damage to all Adversaries and take 1 Corruption Point.
-* * If the card drawn is Judgement, deal 8 Magic Ranged Damage to all Adversaries
+* * If the card drawn is The World, heal everybody's HP to full and take 1 Corruption Point.
 * * If the card drawn is The Tower: take 1 Corruption Point

+### Normal
+* Mark 10 Corruption Points on Normal to gain Demi-Horror

+### Demi-Horror
+* ???